 In addition, I would create three consistent snippets of 20, 50, and 100 words that are approved and agreed upon by your company.
 This way, any directory listing that is created will have the same message across the board.

-Photos are important because it humanizes your brand.
-Include photos of your company and product.
-People are looking for context and product shots provide that.
-By adding photos you help the viewer imagine how your product might serve their needs and work within their day to make their lives easier.
+Photos humanize your brand.
+Include photos of your company, people, and product.
+Buyers are looking for context and product shots provide that.
+By adding photos you help the viewer imagine how your product might serve their needs, who they might work with, and how your company might support their work.

 Collect Reviews and Reply to Them

 Many business directories give you the ability to collect online reviews.
 This is one of the most important pieces and the reason for claiming and managing a listing in the first place.
 Without reviews there’s no social proof that your product is used by anyone and/or that it helps people.
 In addition to receiving reviews, reply to them.
 Thank those who review your product and address any negative reviewers.
 Negative reviews, without a response, do more damage than if you honestly and genuinely address the reviewers complaints.

 Maintain Your Listings